Xinjiang internment camps: Policies from 2009 to 2016

 Both prior to and until shortly after the July 2009 Ürümqi riots, Wang Lequan was the Party Secretary for the Xinjiang region, effectively the highest subnational role; roughly equivalent to a governor in a Western province or state.
 Wang worked on modernization programs in Xinjiang, including industrialization, development of commerce, roads, railways, hydrocarbon development and pipelines with neighboring Kazakhstan to eastern China.
-Wang also constrained local culture and religion, replaced the Uyghur language with Standard Mandarin as the medium of education in primary schools, and penalized or banned among government workers (in a region in which the government was a very large employer), the wearing of beards and headscarves, religious fasting and praying while on the job.
+Wang also constrained local culture and religion, replaced the Uyghur language with Standard Mandarin as the medium of education in primary schools, and penalized or banned among government workers (in a region in which the government was a very large employer), the wearing of beards and headscarves, fasting during Ramadan and praying while on the job.
 In the 1990s, many Uyghurs in parts of Xinjiang could not speak Mandarin Chinese.

 In April 2010, after the Ürümqi riots, Zhang Chunxian replaced Wang Lequan as the Communist Party chief.
 Zhang Chunxian continued and strengthened Wang's repressive policies.
 In 2011, Zhang proposed "modern culture leads the development in Xinjiang" as his policy statement and started to implement his modern culture propaganda.
 In 2012, he first mentioned the phrase "de-extremification" (去极端化) campaigns and started to educate "wild Imams" (野阿訇) and extremists (极端主义者).

 In 2013, the Belt and Road Initiative was announced, a massive trade project at the heart of which is Xinjiang.
 In 2014, Chinese authorities announced a "people's war on terror" and local government introduced new restrictions, including a ban on long beards and wearing the burqa in public.
 In 2014, the concept of "transformation through education" began to be used in contexts outside of Falun Gong through the systematic "de-extremification" campaigns.
 Under Zhang, the Communist Party launched its "Strike Hard Campaign against Violent Terrorism" in Xinjiang.

+In 2019, the World Bank launched an internal investigation as to whether a $50 million loan it provided in 2015 was used for detention camps in Xinjiang.

 In August 2016, Chen Quanguo, a well-known hardline Communist Party secretary in Tibet, took charge of the Xinjiang autonomous region.
 Chen was branded as responsible for a major component of Tibet's "subjugation" by critics.

 Following Chen's arrival, local authorities recruited over 90,000 police officers in 2016 and 2017 – twice as many as they recruited in the past seven years, and laid out as many as 7,300 heavily guarded check points in the region.
 The province has come to be known as one of the most heavily policed regions of the world.
 English-language news reports have labelled the current regime in Xinjiang as the most extensive police state in the world.

+Publishing in 2026, academic and commentator Barry Sautman writes that many detainees could leave and go home on weekends.